apache/incubator-baremaps/examples/openstreetmap/README.md

 ```

 Depending on the size of the PBF file, the execution of this command may take some time.
-Eventually, the output produced by the command should look as follow.
+Eventually, the output produced by the command should look as follows.

 ```
 [INFO ] 2020-05-14 21:01:13.958 [main] Import - 8 processors available.